marckula/marckula.github.io/README.md

 # marckula.github.io
-personal site with stuff about me and my projects
+personal site with information about me and my projects